This Gluten-Free Sandwich Bread Recipe makes a soft, tender and healthy loaf that’s perfect for sandwiches, toast and more!

 I’ve found gluten-free baking isn’t always as simple as swapping in gluten-free flour for wheat flour.
 This is especially the case for gluten-free yeasted breads!

-- Mix together the water, ground flaxseed and psyllium husk.
-Let sit for 2-3 minutes before adding it to the dough.
+- Mix together the warm water, flaxseed meal, and psyllium husk.
+Let the wet ingredients sit for 2-3 minutes before adding it to the dough.

-- Combine all the dry ingredients in the bowl of stand mixer.
+- Combine all the dry ingredients in the large bowl of a stand mixer.
 Mix to combine.

-- Add the psyllium husk mixture along with the eggs, butter and honey to the dry ingredients.
+- Add the psyllium husk mixture along with the eggs, butter and honey to the gluten-free flour blend and other dry ingredients.

 - Beat the dough for 6 minutes.